tfonteyn/NeverTooManyBooks/README.md

 - Grid layout (see #22): aside of the traditional list, a new grid layout option was added which shows only the cover image (or author/title if there is no image available).
 Please note this is the first release of this functionality.
-All comments are welcome: just log a new GitHub [issue](https://github.com/tfonteyn/NeverTooManyBooks/issues) with a bug-report of any other remarks.
+All comments are welcome: just log a new GitHub [issue](https://github.com/tfonteyn/NeverTooManyBooks/issues) with a bug-report or any other remarks.
 - Sorting by using groups in the list has now been extended to allow sorting on the book-level as well.